 “I know about that,” Jack grinned.
 “But what about Tina?”

 “Oh, the ever missing New York girlfriend.
-She shows up in July for a week and he is bewitched by the perpetual virgin.”
+She shows up in July for a week.
+He’s bewitched by the perpetual virgin.”

 “We’re going to New York so I can meet her.”